04 Euphemia

 “There are lots of notes down at the station.
 Tulip was quite a writer.
 But do you mean, was there anything incriminating?
 Non.
 Only this.
 Mais cela, c’est très intéressante, n’est-ce pas?”2

 I scanned the first few stanzas, and stopped at the fourth.
-In the left margin the words “Tulip” and “La Belle Chat” were written with a kittenish paw.
+In the left margin the words “Tulip” and “La Belle Chat” were written using/by a kittenish paw.

 We have stereotypes about the love litter-mates and twins have for each other.
-Like many generalizations, the stereotype is both true and false simultaneously.
-I could see in the note Tulip had written Euphemia that the two sisters had a deep, abiding bond.
-They must have shared all of their experiences with each other.
-But it took scant effort to imagine that love erupting into a most vicious cat-fight.
+Like many stereotype, it is both true and false simultaneously.
+I knew that Tulip had a deep, abiding bond with her twin.
+They had shared most of their experiences with each other, since child-birth.
+But it took scant effort to imagine that love erupting into a most vicious cat-fight whenever one or the other felt slighted.

 I showed Mittens the book.
 He read the dedication and said, “We have another suspect.”